pw4rn3r/ECE382/notes/L10/index.md

 ## Admin

-- Demo your Lab 1 functionality by COB today!
+- Lab 1 functionality is due with the report (next lesson)
-- Be prepared to walk me through the program you've written to test your own lab.
 - Any quick questions?